Government Grants and Loans

-Independent students are: 24 years of age or older, married, have other dependents, orphans/wards of the court, are military veterans, or already have at least one undergraduate degree.
+Independent students are: 24 years of age or older, married, have other dependents, orphans/wards of the court, or are military veterans.

 Independent students qualify for unsubsidized Direct loans in addition to any subsidized loans for which they qualify.
 Yearly maximums for subsidized and unsubsidized loan amounts are:

 The cumulative Direct loan limit for independent students is $57,500.

 The PLUS loan program is available to parents of dependent students.
 The amount borrowed may be up to the cost of education each year less other aid received.